Highlandfury/alx-system_engineering-devops-1/0x00-shell_basics/README.md

-Ascript that changes the working directory to the user’s home directory.
+A script that changes a users home directory